 '''

+coordination interface AW-CI

+partner type ACCOUNT

+operations

+balance():money

-coordination interface CUSTSdW-CIcoordination interface ACNTSdWW-CIpartner type CUSTOMERpartner type ACCOUNToperations owns(a:ACCOUNT):Booleanoperationsevents withdraw(n:money; a:ACCOUNT)balance():moneyend interfacedebit(a:money) post balance() = old balance()-aend interfaceend interface
+debit(a:money) post balance() = old balance()-a

+end interface

 '''

 Each interface identifies the type of the partner that it models.
 A coordination interface does not identify a specific instance of this type, just the operations and events that partner instances are required to make available.
 Notice how the properties of the operations that are required are specified in an abstract way in terms of pre- and post-conditions.